7 Types of Leg Pain (and When to Take Them Seriously)

 If you have pain in the front of the leg or knee, this is often a sign of shin splints and is almost always related to overuse.
 That is especially true when people begin or rapidly increase exercise or activity.
 “You often hear people say ‘I just started walking [or running] and started out at about three miles a day,’” says Dr. Humbyrd.
 “Their bodies aren’t ready for that increase in activity.
 “Rest your legs, use ice to reduce swelling, and take anti-inflammatory painkillers,” she advises.
 Ensure splints don’t become stress fractures by maintaining appropriate vitamin D levels, says Dr. Humbyrd.
 Ask your physician to test your vitamin D levels and discuss how to best increase them if they are at low levels.

-Spasms or cramps in the leg muscles that don’t relax for at least several seconds may be caused by overuse or dehydration, says John-Paul Rue, MD, an orthopedic sports medicine surgeon at Mercy Medical Center in Baltimore, MD.
+Spasms or cramps in the leg muscles that don’t relax for at least several seconds may be caused by overuse or dehydration, says John-Paul Rue, MD, an orthopedic sports medicine surgeon at Mercy Medical Center in Baltimore.
 Sometimes even just walking much longer than usual may trigger leg cramps.
 Routine muscle cramps generally last just a few seconds or minutes and ease with warmth, rest and stretching, he says.
 But, he says, it’s important to distinguish between those and deep vein thrombosis (DVT).
 “The DVT usually presents with more deep-seated constant pain and swelling,” he says.
 If you suspect you have any symptoms of DVT, seek immediate medical attention.
+Another cause of ongoing pain and cramping in the legs could be peripheral artery disease, a clogging of the arteries (much like heart disease) that can reduce circulation to the limbs.

 If the knee pain increases when you move the joint or press on it or the joint is swollen or looks red, you may have bursitis, says Dr. Rue.
 Rest, ice, and over-the-counter pain relievers can treat bursitis and help you deal with knee pain at home.
 It’s also advised to cushion your knees if you need to repetitively kneel or if the knee is in contact with hard surfaces.
 If the pain and swelling don’t respond or worsen despite in-home treatments, Dr. Rue recommends seeking medical treatment.